thqi3541/StockSim/README.md

 1. Clone the `main` branch of the repository
 2. Apply for a API from [Finnhub](https://finnhub.io/)
 3. Set up `STOCK_API_KEY` in `.env.local`
-4. Rub the main app
+4. Run the main app

 ### Download